ovn-org/ovn/Documentation/ref/ovn-logical-flows.7.rst

-  For an IPv4 stateless ``dnat_and_snat`` rule that has ``options:stateless_icmp_helper`` set to ``true`` (the default), an additional priority-101 flow is added that matches ``ip && ip4.dst == B && inport == GW && icmp4 && icmp4.type == 3`` with the action
+  For an IPv4 stateless ``dnat_and_snat`` rule that has ``options:stateless_icmp_helper`` set to ``true`` (the default), an additional priority-101 flow is added that matches ``ip && ip4.dst == B && inport == GW && icmp4 && icmp4.type == {3, 11, 12}`` with the action
   ``ip4.dst = B; icmp4.inner_ip4.src = B; next;``.
 This rewrites the outer
-  destination and un-NATs the source embedded in the inbound ICMPv4 Destination Unreachable error payload (back to the logical IP *B*) - every type-3 code quotes the original datagram, including ``Fragmentation Needed`` (code 4) - so that conntrack in the downstream logical switch can correlate the error with the tracked outgoing flow and Path MTU discovery (RFC 1191) works end-to-end across stateless NAT.
+  destination and un-NATs the source embedded in the inbound ICMPv4 error payload (back to the logical IP *B*) for every error type that quotes the original datagram - Destination Unreachable (type 3, which includes ``Fragmentation Needed``), Time Exceeded (type 11) and Parameter Problem (type 12) - so that conntrack in the downstream logical switch can correlate the error with the tracked outgoing flow.
+This makes Path MTU discovery (RFC 1191) and traceroute work end-to-end across stateless NAT.
 See ``options:stateless_icmp_helper`` in the ``NAT`` table of the ``OVN_Northbound`` database (``ovn-nb`` (5)).